codaamok/PSCMContentMgmt/README.md

 If the reason why the module could not set these variables itself is not known, or there's no viable workaround for you, then you can set `$CMSiteServer` or `$CMSiteCode` yourself.
 Alternatively you can use the `-SiteServer` and `-SiteCode` parameters on an ad-hoc basis.

-Where any of the functions return an object with the property `ObjectID`, it will always return `PackageID` for all content objects (Packages, Driver Packages, Boot Images etc) except for Applications/Deployment Types where the `CI_ID` is always retrieved.
+Where any of the functions return an object with the property ObjectID, or where a parameter is named -ObjectID, it will always be the PackageID for all content objects (Packages, Driver Packages, Boot Images etc) except for Applications/Deployment Types where it is CI_ID.
 This enables you to have a property ready to use for Applications with any of the cmdlets from the Configuration Manager module.

 For further help, be sure to use `Get-Help` to check out the About help pages or the comment based help in each of functions (which includes examples).
 Example commands below if you're unsure: